SINDARIN HUB

 Lesson 16 - Pronouns (possessive)

-This lesson covers possessive pronouns, one of the most commonly used pronoun types in English.
+This lesson covers possessive pronouns, one of the most commonly used pronoun types in English; e.g. my book, your small pen, his black cat etc.

-The possessive pronoun in Sindarin always includes the definite article, i (the, singular).
-This cannot be omitted unless you are using the pronoun to start the sentence, and as always when i is used it causes mutation in the following word.
+If you are referring to an object, you always include the definite article, i (the, singular).
+As always when i is used it causes soft mutation in the following word, e.g.

 Possessive pronouns